JaronrH/RF/README.md

     [sudo] python RF.py console

 You can replace console with *status*, *start*, or *stop*.
 This allows you to run in debug mode with console output or run as a damon on your pi (you can then use cron to start this at boottime).
+You can then go to http://[ipaddress]:54321 to access the page (use the .conf file to change the port).

 **3rd Party Components that made this project possible!**
  - BootBox - http://bootboxjs.com/